IBM-Blockchain/ansible-collection/docs/source/roles/console.rst

     If specified this secret must already exist in the specified Kubernetes namespace or Red Hat OpenShift project and must contain the TLS certificate and private key that the console will use.

-    If not specified the console will generate it's own self-signed certificates
+    If not specified the console will generate it's own self-signed certificates.

   product_version (optional, str, 2.1.3)
     The version of IBM Blockchain Platform to use.